ardatan/graphql-tools/docs/source/generate-schema.md

 - `parseOptions` is an optional argument which allows customization of parse when specifying `typeDefs` as a string.

 - `allowUndefinedInResolve` is an optional argument, which is `true` by default.
-When set to `false`, causes your resolve functions to throw errors if they return undefined, which can help make debugging easier.
+When set to `false`, causes your resolver to throw errors if they return undefined, which can help make debugging easier.

 - `resolverValidationOptions` is an optional argument which accepts an `ResolverValidationOptions` object which has the following boolean properties:
-  - `requireResolversForArgs` will cause `makeExecutableSchema` to throw an error if no resolve function is defined for a field that has arguments.
+  - `requireResolversForArgs` will cause `makeExecutableSchema` to throw an error if no resolver is defined for a field that has arguments.

   - `requireResolversForNonScalar` will cause `makeExecutableSchema` to throw an error if a non-scalar field has no resolver defined.
 Setting this to `true` can be helpful in catching errors, but defaults to `false` to avoid confusing behavior for those coming from other GraphQL libraries.

-  - `requireResolversForAllFields` asserts that *all* fields have a valid resolve function.
+  - `requireResolversForAllFields` asserts that *all* fields have valid resolvers.

   - `requireResolversForResolveType` will require a `resolveType()` method for Interface and Union types.
 This can be passed in with the field resolvers as `__resolveType()`.
 False to disable the warning.